YugalKithany/yugalkithany/README.md

 I completed my undergraduate thesis in "Control Algorithms for Vision-Based Navigation" under Professor Sayan Mitra.
 More information can be found [here](https://github.com/YugalKithany/Undergraduate-Thesis).

-I also researched Computer Architecture under Professor Dong Kai Wang, and this field will be my primary focus in my Masters

 ###

 I code with